“The stock market remains an exceptionally efficient mechanism for the transfer of wealth from the impatient to the patient.”

 - traditional news media have lost advertising revenue to online competitors;

-- high street retailers are losing ground to online competitors; and
+- high street stores have lost market share to online retail; and

 - the oil and gas industry faces a long-term threat from decarbonization to combat climate change.